GabrieleRigano99/bagASM/README.md

 ## Setup

-No manual image build needed — `gabrielerigano/bagasm-polish:1.0`, `gabrielerigano/bagasm-racon:1.0`, and `gabrielerigano/bagasm-chlomito:1.0`
-are published on Docker Hub and pulled automatically on first use.
-The `docker/*/Dockerfile` sources are kept in the repo for transparency/rebuilds only.

 The GetOrganelle `fungus_mt` reference database downloads automatically on first run and is cached in `assets/getorganelle_db/` (override with `--getorganelle_db`) — not re-downloaded on later runs.